MicrosoftEdge/WebView2Feedback/specs/Workers.md

             SharedWorkerManager_.SharedWorkerCreated += (sender, args) =>
             {
                 CoreWebView2SharedWorker sharedWorker = args.Worker;
-                if(sharedWorker != null)
+                sharedWorker.Destroying += (sender, args) =>
                 {
-                  sharedWorker.WorkerDestroyed += (sender, args) =>
-                  {
                   /*Cleanup on worker destruction*/
                 };

-                  LogMessage("Shared Worker has been created with the script located at the " + scriptUri);
+                LogMessage("Shared Worker has been created with the script located at the " + sharedWorker.scriptUri);

                 // You can utilizes a shared worker to maintain a WebSocket
                 // connection, enabling real-time updates through the PostMessage API.
                 // The shared worker establishes the WebSocket connection, receives
                 // real-time updates, and forwards these updates back to the host application.
                 PostMessageToWorker(sharedWorker);
-                }
             };
         }
     }